sveltejs/sapper/README.md

 ## SvelteKit

-Sapper's successor, [SvelteKit](https://kit.svelte.dev/), is currently in development.
+Sapper's successor, [SvelteKit](https://kit.svelte.dev/), is currently available for use.
 Please see [the FAQ](https://sapper.svelte.dev/faq#version-numbers) for more details.

 ## Get started